cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 A dumb datastructure that represents a specification, as introduced above.
 The specification is in an internal, slightly different format, which is created by the SpecificationBuilder in Python code; the C++ SummationSpecification just takes the `PSet` structure and does no special processing, except for converting columns from the string form to the efficient `GeometryInterface` form.

+Note that the format of the Specification in there is fairly rigid and the `HistogramManager` assumes a lot of things there.
+The explanation is in comments in the `SpecificationBuilder`.

 ### SpecficationBuilder

 This is the Python class that provides the specification syntax used above.
 It creates a nested structure of `PSet`s with all the information, and also transforms the specification from the simple language explained above into something closer to the implementation.
 This includes
   - attaching the DQM step (here called `Stage`) where the step is to be executed to every `Step`.
   - creating different internal commands for `groupBy` steps, depending on whether it is a summation or a extension.
 A detail here is that while a normal `GROUPBY`has a list of columns to keep, the internal `EXTEND_*` lists the columns to be dropped, to simplify step1 processing.
-  - special-casing "/Event" grouping, which has to be done using a special `STAGE1_2` only used for this purpose.
+  - special-casing "/Event" grouping, which has to be done using a second `FIRST` step of type `COUNT`.
   - checking for all sorts of well-formedness, to catch possible problems as soon as possible.

 ### GeometryInterface